sadhanasharma26/sadhanasharma26/README.md

 - I’m currently working on a project related to Object Detection and Tracking.
-- I’m currently learning Application of AI/ML in robotics.
+- I’m currently learning Application of GANs in robotics.
-- I’m looking to collaborate on research in Reinforcement Learning.
+- I’m looking to collaborate on research in GANs.
 - How to reach me: Drop a message on my [Linkedin](https://www.linkedin.com/in/sadhana-sharma-/)

 <div id="badges" align="center">